malishav/OSCOAP/draft-selander-ace-object-security-05.md

 # Acknowledgments #

 Klaus Hartke has independently been working on the same problem and a similar solution: establishing end-to-end security across proxies by adding a CoAP option.
 We are grateful to Malisa Vucinic for providing helpful and timely reviews of previous versions of the draft.
+We are also grateful to Carsten Bormann and Jim Schaad for providing input and interesting discussions.